MicrosoftDocs/msix-docs/msix-src/msix-core/support-msix-core.md

 All MSIXCore.Desktop apps will deploy to Windows Server with Desktop experience based operating systems with the same build number.
 If the app is intended only for a server operating system then use the TargetDeviceFamily of MSIXCore.Server.
 Deployment to Windows Server Core is not supported.

+## Update Manifest using the MSIX Packaging Tool
+If you have an MSIX package, you can use the MSIX Package Tool to update your package to support MSIX Core.
+Here are the steps:
+1. Open **MSIX Packaging Tool** app
+2. Select **Package editor**
+3. Click on **Browse...** to locate your package
+4. Click **Open package**
+5. Under **Manifest file**, click **Open File**
+6. You are viewing the package's manifest.
+Under **Dependency** add MSIX Core as a Target Device Family (see above)
+7. Save and Close the manifest
+8. Resign the package
+9. Click **Save** and select whether you would like your package to increment

 ## Supported Versions of Windows with MSIX Core

 | Name | Version |